jonasmcferreira/whiteiron/jhed-wasteland/past.md

 Human King, emerged from power vacuum left behind with Zeltrin considered a failure on most fronts, just taking advantage of a crippled system

 There are very few ruins of Omsin's journeys to Jhed making his burial difficult to find

+Osmin's undead form gets more powerful each time he is killed

 **Revelation:** died in Jhed Continent and never made it to the wasteland during a mutany.
 The harshness of Jhed took the lives of the mutinous.
 This betrayel cursed the population of Jhed and is the cause of the undead existing here, and Osmin still acts in many undead forms with a twisted mind